BVI Airways: History

 BVI Airways was founded in 2009 and started operations in May 2010, initially serving the popular Beef Island (EIS) to St Maarten (SXM) route three times per week.
 In September 2010 the airline began flying some services on behalf of Winair, adding Dominica (DOM) to its route network.

 In March 2014 the airline changed ownership with Jerry Willoughby taking over the company from Luke Smith.
 Willoughby was a former Delta Air Lines Captain and announced plans for bigger aircraft and an expanded route network, including plans to link Tortola directly with Miami International Airport (MIA).

 In January 2016 it was announced by the Premier of the British Virgin Islands that a partnership was formed to launch flights starting in winter 2016-17 direct to Miami.

-In June 2020 a highly critical of the Auditor General in relation to the Government's handling of the investment into BVI Airways was published.
+In June 2020 a report highly critical of the Auditor General in relation to the Government's handling of the investment into BVI Airways was published.